If you’re shopping for a set of All-Clad cookware, you might be wondering:

 Also, the 5-ply construction makes this cookware quite heavy and difficult to maneuver.

-Along with the C4 Copper collection, Copper Core is the most expensive cookware from All-Clad.
+Copper Core is the most expensive cookware from All-Clad.
 You can see exactly how expensive by checking the current prices on Amazon.

 It’s more expensive due to the inclusion of copper, which is a pricier material.